ainakar/karate-legacy/landing-page/content/blog/teach-courses/index.md

 math: true
 authors:
   - qays
-tags:
+# tags:
-  - Hugo
+#   - Hugo
-  - Hugo Blox Builder
+#   - Hugo Blox Builder
-  - Markdown
+#   - Markdown
-image:
+# image:
-  caption: 'Embed rich media such as videos and LaTeX math'
+#   caption: 'Embed rich media such as videos and LaTeX math'
 ---

-[Hugo Blox Builder](https://hugoblox.com) is designed to give technical content creators a seamless experience.
+[Learning Markdown Syntax](https://www.markdownguide.org/basic-syntax/) is designed to give technical content creators a seamless experience.
 You can focus on the content and the Hugo Blox Builder which this template is built upon handles the rest.

 **Embed videos, podcasts, code, LaTeX math, and even test students!**
+*This continues to next sentence.*

+*This starts on a newline.*

 On this page, you'll find some examples of the types of technical content that can be rendered with Hugo Blox.